-Create or use a named vector (c("full" = "abb")
+Create or use a named vector (c("full" = "abb")) and pass it to

-argument is surrounded with \\b
+stringr::str_replace_all().
+The full argument is surrounded with \\b to

 capture only isolated intended full versions.
 Note that the built-in